DevLenin06/Stroke-Prediction-Model/README.md

 - ROC and Precision-Recall curves.

 ## Future Work
-- Experiment with more advanced models like Random Forest, XGBoost, or Neural Networks.
+- Experiment with more advanced models like Random Forest or Neural Networks.
 - Include additional health-related features if available.
 - Explore other data balancing methods for better results.